phenology/cgc/manuscript/joss_cgc_paper.md

 - 5th percentile;
 - 95th percentile;

-CGC searches for the optimal $k$ value within a given range, using the Silhouette coefficient (Ref XX) as the measure.
+CGC searches for the optimal $k$ value within a given range, using the Silhouette coefficient [@Rousseeuw:1987] as the measure.
 The optimal $k$ is identified as the value with the highest Silhouette coefficient.

 # Software package overview
 The CGC software is structured in the following main modules: